Azure Data Engineer Associate Certification C ...

 7. While executing the action item, if there are any errors, it will be listed in the Log tab.
 You can refer to the error statements and debug it accordingly.

 8. Here is the XML code of the workflow that is automatically generated by Hue.

 9.1.
 As you have already specified the path for the output directory in step 2, here you have the output directory in the HDFS Browser as shown below.

 9.2 Once you click on the output directory, you will find a text file named as output.txt and that text file contains the actual output as shown in the below figure.

 This is how Hue makes our work simple by providing the drag and drop options to create an Oozie workflow.

 I hope this blog was useful for understanding the Cloudera Distribution and the different Cloudera Components.

-Now that you have understood Cloudera Hadoop Distribution check out the Hadoop training by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
+Now that you have understood Cloudera Hadoop Distribution check out the Big Data Course in Bangalore by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
 The Edureka Big Data Hadoop Certification Training course helps learners become expert in HDFS, Yarn, MapReduce, Pig, Hive, HBase, Oozie, Flume and Sqoop using real-time use cases on Retail, Social Media, Aviation, Tourism, Finance domain.

 Got a question for us?
 Please mention it in the comments section and we will get back to you.